-- Remove excess fatty deposits that give the upper eyelids a puffy appearance
+- Excess fatty deposits that give the upper eyelids a puffy appearance

 - Loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid.
 In some cases, this loose and sagging skin can cause visual impairment

-- Excess skin and fine wrinkles can be treated/removed with lower eyelid blepharoplasty
+- Excess skin and fine wrinkles on the lower eyelid

 - Bags under the eyes

 - Droopiness of the lower eyelid, revealing white below the iris (colored portion of the eye)

 Eyelid surgery is generally performed under local anesthesia, and can be performed in as little as 45 minutes.

 Incisions for the eyelid surgery procedure are along natural folds and creases within the structure of the eyelid to reduce visible scarring.
 For an upper eyelid surgery, an incision is made within the natural crease of the eyelid, allowing for repositioning of fat deposits, tightening of muscles and tissue, and removal of any excess skin.
 The incision for a lower eyelid surgery can often be hidden inside of the lower eyelid, which is commonly referred to as a transconjunctival incision.
 In some cases, an incision will be made just below the lash line if excess skin needs to be removed.

 After the procedure is complete, lubricating ointment and a cold compress is typically applied to the area reduce swelling and bruising.
 The final result, once swelling and bruising subside, is a smooth and better defined eyelid region with a more alert and refreshed appearance.